artifact-opensource/sita/README.md

 **Linux-native.
 No MT5.
 No Wine.
 No Banks needed.**

-SITA is a self-improving trading agent that runs on Linux, connects directly to crypto exchanges via ccxt, and uses a deterministic fallback mechanism (with optional Hermes LLM integration) to reflect on its performance and evolve its strategy over time.
+SITA is a self-improving trading agent that runs on Linux, connects directly to crypto exchanges via ccxt, and uses a deterministic fallback mechanism (with optional LLM integration) to reflect on its performance and evolve its strategy over time.

 Born from the ashes of Cthulu APEX (200K+ lines, 727 files), SITA distills the best signal grading, 9-dimension confluence, and supernatural risk management into a clean, modular, Linux-native architecture.